-In 2006, she was presented with the IOC Women and Sport Trophy for the Americas in recognition of her efforts towards supporting gender equity in high-performance sport.
-In 2009, she was named BC’s Sports Personality of the Year.
+In 2006, she was presented with the IOC Women and Sport Trophy for the Americas for supporting gender equity in sport.
+In 2009, she was the first woman to receive BC’s Sports Personality of the Year.
 Crooks was the vice-president of the World Olympians Association and has served the VANOC Board from bid to the end of the Games.
 She was also on the founding Executive Board of the World Anti-Doping Agency.

 Crooks is a director on several charitable and private Boards, and is president of NGU Consultants, a global consultancy providing corporate development and strategic advisory services to a variety of sectors, including sport and technology.